 Jacob has thrown himself into almost every aspect of music including writing and arranging.
 He began writing his own music at the age of 10 when he won a prize for own composition in the West Gippsland Music and Drama Eisteddfod.

 Jacob writes and arranges almost all of the music that they sing as a family and plays a major role in their recording projects as well.
-He also teaches both piano and cello from his home studio and at music schools around Gippsland and also teaches five of his younger siblings piano.
+He also teaches both piano and cello from his music school studio in Drouin and also teaches five of his younger siblings piano.

 Jacob also enjoys his position in the Gippsland Symphony Orchestra as second principle cellist.
 Music aside, which is hard to do sometimes, Jacob enjoys children ministries and together with Taylah, heads up the children’s programme in the homeschooling group they are in.

-Although she has played the piano far longer and has achieved greater heights on it, Taylah’s love and joy is her violin which she practises for about two hours a day.
+Although she has played the piano far longer, Taylah’s love and joy is her violin which she practises for about two hours a day.
 She is currently taking private tuition with Toorak based violin teacher Lan Shi and enjoying every minute of it.

-Taylah plays piano now as more of a side dish instrument, mostly for accompanying a youth choir she and Jacob, along with two friends, founded last year (2018) in Mount Evelyn.
+Taylah plays piano now as more of a side dish instrument, mostly for accompanying a youth choir she and Jacob, along with two friends, founded during 2018 in Mount Evelyn.
 She also plays first violin in the Gippsland Symphony Orchestra.

-Taylah enjoys teaching violin part time from their home studio (including a couple of younger siblings) and in a local school, besides helping with office matters in their homeschooling group.
-In her spare time, of which there is not much, Taylah loves writing historical fiction and devouring any good book she can get her hands on.
+Taylah enjoys teaching violin part time (including teaching her younger siblings) in the studio she and her brother Jacob own, besides helping with office matters in their homeschooling group.
+In her spare time, of which there is not much, Taylah loves devouring any good book she can get her hands on, and has recently written a historical fiction, The Captains Daughter.
 She also breeds purebred ragdoll kittens as a side job, which fulfils her love of animals.

 Isaac follows closely in his father’s footsteps when it comes to technical things.
-He is very down to earth and loves working alongside his dad whenever he can.
-Isaac loves science and maths and is doing well in his homeschooling.
+He is very down to earth and loves maths, working alongside his dad and LEGO®.

 With a much quieter personality than Isaac, Jesse is the perfect counterpart, and these two are almost always together.
 Having begun both piano and violin studies at the same time as Isaac, they have enjoyed playing many duets together.

-Jesse’s favourite subject in his schooling is ???, where he is doing very well.
-In his spare time, you will always be able to find him and Isaac in their room buried under a pile of lego, either building or creating stop-motion films with the iconic bricks.
-Jesse loves using computer programmes to create shorts and promos not only with lego, but also with people.
-He has just finished a very cute short called ‘Super Jordyn’, in which he took a different shots of Jordyn and compiled them into an adventure style clip.
+Jesse’s favourite subject in schooling is law, where he is doing very well.
+In his spare time, you will most likely find him and Isaac in their room buried under a pile of LEGO®, either building something or creating stop-motion films with the iconic bricks.
+Aside from LEGO®, Jesse enjoys sketching pictures of really anything and also portraits of family members.

-Sandwiched neatly between four boys, Skylar is certainly able to hold her own!
-She loves outdoors activities and playing with her younger brothers.
-To balance things out nicely, Skylar also loves craft, baking cakes and collecting pretty rocks and gems.
+Sandwiched neatly between four boys, Skylar is certainly glad to have a younger sister!
+She loves outdoor activities and playing with her younger brothers.
+To balance things out nicely, Skylar also loves craft and baking (mainly cakes).

 This early start has allowed Skylar to get to where she is at a young age, and she loves playing with her family in every concert they do.